 - Don’t focus on intensity during your marathon rides.
 Distance should be the primary concentration.
-Strive to increase your distance 5 percent with each new marathon ride.
+Strive to increase your distance by 5 percent with each new marathon ride.

 Training for Strength

-To gain the maximum amount of explosive power as possible, weight lifting will need to be included in your competitive cycling training.
+To gain the maximum amount of explosive power possible, weight lifting will need to be included in your competitive cycling training.
 Sprints are great, but you need to build muscle.
 Don’t worry, this does not mean you need to blow up like a weight lifter.
 You simply need to tone and strengthen the muscles you have.

 Challenge Your Muscles

 To strengthen your muscles they will need to constantly be challenged.
 Hitting 15 repetitions at a specific weight today may be hard, but two weeks from now you will breeze through them.
 At this point your progress stalls.
-Increase weight or repetitions or both.
+Increase weight repetitions or both.
 Make sure you challenge yourself.